Darkzarich/Smiler/README.md

 - Comments:
 	- **Hierarchical comment tree to each post**.
 Nowadays almost any site does this.
 	- **Creating comments**
 	- **Updating comments**.
-Users are able to update comments within certain time after posting it but only when no one answered on it yet
+Users are able to update comments within certain time after posting it but only if no one answered on it yet
+	- **Deleting comments**.
+Users are able to delete comments within certain time after posting it but only if no one answered on it yet
 - Full Swagger documentation to existing end-points (available with path `/api-docs/`)

 ### Backend Plans: